Bulgaria: Shot to Death While Trying to Escape

 The next morning, the Eastern German was located again, by soldiers, only 150 meters from a so-called border pyramid.
 According to the official protocol, Gambke was ordered to stop, but did not react.
 Several border guards opened fire and “liquidated” him.

 This is the first registered case of a GDR citizen who was killed by Bulgarian border guards.
-The Agency for Stasi Records says Gambke was buried right there in the border region, where he was killed.
+The Agency for Stasi Records says Gambke was buried right there in the border region, where he was shot.
 The final report of this incident reads the border guards had “dealt with the situation quickly and with courage”.

 There are many more victims.
 Less than year later, in April of 1966, Karl-Heinz Engelmann and Siegfried Gammisch, two adolescents from Eastern Germany, were shot and killed when they tried to get to Greece from Bulgaria’s Smolyan province.